collapsed-stacks/startups/questions/5814/what-can-i-do-if-i-want-to-sell-product-to-chain-restaurants.md

 - tagged: `marketing`, `sales`, `restaurants`
 - score: 3

-<p>I come up with an idea that is supposed to help restaurants save costs and make more revenues.
+I come up with an idea that is supposed to help restaurants save costs and make more revenues.
 But for the first stage, I would like to talk to them about this idea and listen to their opinions and concerns.
-What can I do to reach them?</p>
+What can I do to reach them?

 ## Answer 5824